About Lisa

 I’ve attended the Writers’ Police Academy twice (in 2017 and 2018), where I took various courses taught by law enforcement, EMTs, firefighters, and scientists that help with realism and fact-checking in stories that involve law enforcement or weapons (I even took a class on how to kill people with insects!)

-To date, I’ve worked on more than 300 books.
-In addition to working directly with indie authors, I work as a copyeditor and proofreader for Kensington Publishing and Pegasus Books, both traditional New York publishing houses.
-I’ve worked for several small presses (Booktrope, Dragon Moon Press, Charlie’s Port).
-I’m a subcontractor for two other professional editing companies, Pikko’s House Editing and Enchanted Ink Publishing.
+To date, I’ve worked on more than 400 books.
+In addition to working directly with indie authors, I work as a copyeditor and proofreader for Kensington Publishing and Pegasus Books, both traditional New York publishing houses, as well as Podium Entertainment, Severn River Publishing, and several other small presses (Booktrope, Dragon Moon Press, Charlie’s Port).
+I’m a subcontractor for two professional editing companies, Pikko’s House Editing and Enchanted Ink Publishing.
 These hiring processes included passing their respective editing tests, so my skills are tried and true.

 I’m a Professional Member of the Chartered Institute of Editing and Proofreading (CIEP), formerly SfEP, which means my experience, training, and references have been verified and vetted by the Institute.
-I’m also a member of the Association of Independent Publishing Professionals (AIPP) and the Editorial Freelancers Association (EFA).
+I’m also a member of the Editorial Freelancers Association (EFA).
 I’m currently the EFA – Michigan Chapter coordinator.

 About My Standards